techgraphics/techgraphics.github.io/_skills/category-web-development.md

 ---
 title: Web Development
-description: The discipline of creating and maintaining websites and web based apps
+description: The discipline of creating and maintaining websites and web based apps.
-type: category
+category: Web Development
-category: parent
+categoryLevel: 0
-category-level: 1
+categoryWeight: 1
 ---